That comfortable, glowing feeling after sex can be shattered by sudden bleeding.

 See a Doctor

-If you have experienced bleeding after sex, even without feeling pain, it’s worth seeing a doctor.
+If you have experienced bleeding after sex, pain during sex or even without feeling pain, it’s worth seeing a doctor.
 Use our Physician Finder to seek out a women’s health specialist, and ensure you have a proper examination, diagnosis, and annual screenings.
 It’s important to diagnose and treat your health concerns.